Comcast/libstorage/README.md

 Library for all our storage systems
 ----

-libstorage is a collection of helper functions to make interfacing with storage servers easier.
+libstorage is a collection of helper functions written in RUST to make interfacing with storage servers easier.
 Under the src/ directory there is a module for each storage system the library supports.

 ----